ally-logo-white-transp

 You’ve set your out-of-office reply, packed your bags and even picked out a beach read.
 You’re ready for vacation.
 After careful planning and research, you’ve thought of everything.
 (Alternative plans for a rained-out pool day?
 Check.)
 But what about those hidden travel expenses?

 While you probably budgeted for plane tickets and a hotel, other costs you haven’t accounted for can add up quickly.
-With a little foresight, you can prepare for these common additional expenses and ensure you don’t blow your vacation budget.
+With a little foresight, you can prepare for these common additional expenses to help ensure you don’t blow your vacation budget.

 Remember resort fees

 When you book a hotel, you know what your nightly rate will be, but what about the other fees attached to it?
-The most frequent is commonly known as a resort or hotel fee and it’s separate from your nightly rate.
-It may show up on your bill as a facilities fee, destination fee or amenity fee.
-The charge is intended to cover the cost of on-site features and services, such as the hotel gym, pool, beach chairs and Wi-Fi.
-You’ll most likely see them in popular tourist destinations such as Las Vegas, Hawaii and Orlando, where they average around $27 per day.
+It’s not uncommon for resort or hotel fee to be separate from your nightly rate.
+They may show up on your bill as a facilities fee, destination fee or amenity fee.

-Typically, guests pay resort fees whether they use the amenities or not.
-So, if those perks aren’t something you plan on partaking in, pay close attention when booking a hotel.
 Resort fees may not show up until the final step in the booking process when you see the full price, including taxes.
 If you’d like to avoid them altogether, shop around to find accommodations that don’t charge a resort fee.
-Booking with travel rewards or points is another way to cut out this extra charge, as many rewards programs offer to waive resort fees as a perk.

 Air travel can be expensive — and it’s not just the tickets.
 From food to Wi-Fi to ground transportation after landing, there are plenty of small expenses to keep in mind, but one you won’t want to overlook is luggage fees.
 Depending on what airline you’re flying you may need to pay an additional fee if you check a bag.
 Rules and charges vary significantly from airline to airline, so it’s worth doing some comparison shopping if baggage fees are a concern.
 And if you’re able, fitting everything in a carry-on can help you sidestep the charge altogether.

 However, if you need to check a bag or two there are ways to keep costs down.
 Pack light to reduce the number and size of the bags you have to bring.
-Shop around for airlines that don’t charge an additional fee – and don’t forget to check on any airline credit cards benefits you might have access to (free checked bags might be a perk).
-You can also earn your way to free checked luggage as a member of a frequent flyer program.
+Shop around for airlines that don’t charge an additional fee – and don’t forget to check on any airline credit card or loyalty program benefits you might have access to (free checked bags might be a perk).

 Factor in foreign transaction fees

 If your trip takes you out of the country, remember you may encounter foreign transaction fees.
-You’ve worked hard to maximize your vacation savings by budgeting carefully and saving strategically for your trip.
+You’ve worked hard to maximize your vacation savings by budgeting carefully and strategically for your trip.
 Factoring in these fees will help you stay on track.
-Some credit card companies charge foreign transaction fees of up to 3% for purchases made internationally.
+Some credit card companies charge foreign transaction fees for purchases made internationally.
 Check your card’s policy and if you frequently travel abroad consider applying for a credit card with no foreign transaction fees.

 Paying in cash, when possible, can help you avoid some or all of these charges.
 But be sure to research the best exchange rates in the area before you reach your destination.
 Local banks typically have better rates than currency exchanges in popular tourist areas, (like airports and hotels).
 You may also be able to do a currency exchange at your local bank before you leave.